trueMiskin/unstable-unicorns/thesis/6-artificial-agents.md

 It shows that with the increasing number of games, the win rate is more accurate but around 100 games, the win rate accuracy is good enough.
 The win rate after 100,000 games is around 98.3%.
 Unfortunately, this number of games will take ages with more complex agents as the MCTS agents with a lot of playouts.
 For this reason, I choose only ten games for the fitness evaluation with MCTS agents.

-The second question, if it is better to have a smaller population and more generations or a larger population and fewer generations.
+The second question is if it is better to have a smaller population and more generations or a larger population and fewer generations.
 The answer depends on the problem.
 I made tests with different population sizes.
 The results are shown in the figure below.

 ![The performance of the different population sizes. "ps" means the population size.
 The single line in the figure is the mean of the ten experiments.
 The lighter color shows the first and the third quartile.
 In all experiments, the evaluated individual played 200 games with five random agents.](img/population-size-and-max-generations.png){width=510px height=280px}